-- Your degree will have given you skills as well as knowledge, which can open the door to a wide range of challenging jobs in business, media, the environment and other sectors.
+- Your degree studies will have given you skills as well as knowledge, which can open the door to a wide range of challenging jobs in business, media, the environment and other sectors.

-have developed skills through part-time work, hobbies,
+have gained skills through part-time work, hobbies, volunteering

-hugely attractive to employers, and include:
+attractive to employers, and include: